safespring/web/content/en/price.md

 See our prices further down on this page or download the price calculator to your computer.
 The price calculator is an Excel file with built-in logic to calculate a monthly cost based on your choices.
 {{< /ingress >}}

-There are many advantages to infrastructure as a service.
-In addition to increased performance for lower cost, you avoid investing in new hardware and paying for space that is not utilized.
-With us, you only pay for the resources you allocate.

-Download our price calculator and build your current environment to see what you save by moving to Safespring.
-The price includes high security, both physical, logical, and legal.
-You also get 24/7 support and access to our self-service portal where you can manage your instances as needed.
+The price includes high security—physical, logical, and legal.
+You also get 24/7 support and access to our self-service portal, where you can manage your instances as needed.

 ## No Traffic Cost